xoolive/traffic/docs/user_guide/docker.rst

     # manually set environment variable for PROJ when running in base environment
     ENV PROJ_LIB=/opt/conda/share/proj

-Note the last line, which sets a environment variable for PROJ.
+Note the last line, which sets an environment variable for PROJ.
 This is needed because the conda base environment never gets properly activated and this fixes the issue described `here
 <https://gis.stackexchange.com/questions/364421/how-to-make-proj-work-via-anaconda-in-google-colab>`__.